 The Maryland Department of Natural Resources is seeking proposals from local governments and non-governmental organizations that will help reduce stormwater runoff in areas heavily impacted by prior development.
 The State will award at least $10 million for urban restoration efforts that will have the greatest impact in reducing sediment and nutrient pollution.
 Read more

-The Maryland Environmental Trust (MET) and the Eastern Shore Land Conservancy have permanently protected 226 acres of farmland along the Harriet Tubman Underground Railroad Byway from development through a conservation easement.
+The Maryland Environmental Trust (MET) and the Eastern Shore Land Conservancy have permanently protected 160 acres of farmland along the Chesapeake Country National Scenic Byway from development through a conservation easement.
 MET works with local land trusts and property owners to safeguard the beautiful, priority lands that surround Maryland’s network of scenic byways.
 Read more

 The Maryland Department of Natural Resources is now accepting tree seedling orders through the John S. Ayton State Forest Tree Nursery.
 There are more than 50 tree species ─ many new to the nursery this year ─ available to meet a variety of aesthetic and environmental needs.